johans-work/abstraction-theory/README.md

 # the abstraction paradox

-the abstraction is never the thing
+An abstraction can never be the thing it abstracts.

 # the abstraction barrier